xion1358/seis-739-project-my-pet/mypet-frontend/README.md

+# My Pet Project Details

+This project is the front end for the My Pet project.
+The purpose of this front end is to send and receive requests to from the server to:
+- Manage pets
+- Render pets

+To make use of this project, the backend server must be running to send and receive data from the server.

+This project makes use of the Phaser + Angular template.
+What follows are details of the template and how to work with the template as originally detailed by the Phaser team.
+Note: not everything may be applicable to this project, but as respect to the original releasers I've kept all the details below.

 # Phaser Angular Template

 This is a Phaser 3 project template that uses the Angular framework.
 It includes a bridge for Angular to Phaser game communication, hot-reloading for quick development workflow and scripts to generate production-ready builds.